denog/denog.github.io/de/meetings/denog17/pc.md

 Everyone has the opportunity to participate in voting for the DENOG PC.
 Each member of DENOG e.V. and each checked-in onsite attendee (excluding sponsors) will have three votes to distribute across all available candidates (up to one vote per candidate).
-Voting will open on DENOG Day 2 and close after the conference on Friday.
+Voting will open on DENOG Conference Day 2 (Tuesday) and close after the conference on Friday.
 The elected PC members will be announced on the DENOG list the following week.

 We will use the Voting tool OpaVote.
 You will receive the email from "OpaVote Voting Link <noreply@opavote.com>" with the subject "Vote for DENOG PC".